FAQ

 how does Habitat for Humanity work?

-Through volunteer labour, efficient management and tax-deductible donations of money and materials, Habitat builds simple, decent houses with the help of the homeowner (partner) families.
-Habitat houses are sold to partner families at no profit and financed with affordable, no-interest mortgages.
-The homeowners' monthly mortgage payments go into a revolving fund, which is used to build more houses.
+Habitat builds safe, decent houses with the help of the homeowner (partner) families.
+Habitat houses are sold to partner families at fair market value with no down-payment, and are financed with geared-to-income mortgages.

 how can I become a volunteer?